Sly777/Iframe-Height-Jquery-Plugin/readme.markdown

 ----------------------------------

 > - __iframeheight.js__ is development version. __iframeheight.min.js__ is produce version (minified).
-> - When you use it for cross domain fix, You must use __postMessage__ function on page in iframe. ([Click Here](http://viget.com/extend/using-javascript-postmessage-to-talk-to-iframes) or [Click Here](http://help.dottoro.com/ljjqtjsj.php) for Details)
+> - When you use it for cross domain fix, You must use __postMessage__ function on page in iframe. ([Click Here](http://viget.com/extend/using-javascript-postmessage-to-talk-to-iframes) or [Click Here](http://help.dottoro.com/ljjqtjsj.php) for Details).
+Tutorial is below
 > - You shouldn't use it on local because it doesnt work correctly in chrome (chrome gives cross domain error on local)

 ----------------------------------